Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

 \subsubsection{Others.}

-We have tried our best to build a comprehensive error taxonomy to guide the detection and fixing of text-to-SQL errors.
-However, there still remains more than a third of the erroneous SQL queries that could not be categorized.
-These unclassifiable queries make severe mistakes and typically require a complete rewrite to obtain correct query results.
-Therefore, we cannot identify the errors on its edit path, and label them as \emph{unclassifiable errors}.
-Additionally, there are \others error types that rarely occur, which are grouped into \emph{miscellaneous errors}.
+We have tried our best to build a comprehensive taxonomy to guide the detection and fixing of text-to-SQL errors.
+However, more than $\frac{1}{3}$ erroneous SQL queries remain unclassified --- they have severe mistakes and require a complete rewrite to obtain correct query results.
+We cannot identify its edit path, and thus label them as \emph{unclassifiable errors}.
+Additionally, there are \others types of error that occur fewer than 6 times, which are grouped into \emph{miscellaneous errors}.

-\subsection{Errors of ICL-based techniques}
+\subsection{Errors of ICL-based Techniques}

 With the taxonomy, we have categorized and summarized the errors in SQL queries generated by all four studied ICL-based text-to-SQL techniques, as shown in Table \ref{table: error result}.
 Around 15.4\% of all queries have \emph{not-an-error} problems, which indicates the unreliability of their correctness judgment.
 Therefore, we omit these queries when discussing the error statistics.